Verify and Validate an Event Notification

 1. Go to webhook.site in a browser, copy the provided unique URL to the clipboard, and leave the page open.

-2. Create a webhook using Subscribe to Event Notifications.
+2. Create a webhook subscription by following the steps in Subscribe to Event Notifications.
+For testing purposes, choose Select All under Events.

-3. Use the unique URL you copied from webhook.site for your notification URL, and then choose Select All under Events.
+3. Enter the unique URL you copied from webhook.site as your notification URL.

 5. Return to the webhook.site page to view the event notification.

-After you verify that your event notification subscription is working, you need to add code to your notification URL so that your application can process the event information.
-Because your notification URL is public and can be called by anyone, you must validate each event notification to confirm that it came from Square.
-A non-Square post can potentially compromise your application.
 All webhook notifications from Square include an x-square-hmacsha256-signature header.
 The value of this header is an HMAC-SHA-256 signature generated using your webhook signature key, the notification URL, and the raw body of the request.
-You can validate the webhook notification by generating the HMAC-SHA-256 value in your own code and comparing it to the signature of the event notification you received.
+To validate the webhook notification, generate the HMAC-SHA-256 value in your own code and compare it to the signature of the event notification you received.

 Important